Resident234/php.net/pages/www.php.net_function.require.php.md

 require &apos;somefile.php&apos;;
 ?>
 ```

-Is preferred, it will prevent your peers from giving you a hard time and a trivial conversation about what require really is.
+<br><br>Is preferred, it will prevent your peers from giving you a hard time and a trivial conversation about what require really is.

 #